How Distributed Computing Works

 In a traditional high-performance computing system, all the computers are the same model and run on the same operating system.
 Much of the time, every application run on the system has its own dedicated server.
 Sometimes the entire network relies on hardwired connections, meaning all the elements in the system connect to each other through various hubs.
 The entire system is efficient and elegant.

-A shared computing system can be just as efficient, but it doesn't necessarily look very elegant.
-A shared computing system is limited only by the software it relies upon to connect computers together.
+A distributed computing system can be just as efficient, but it doesn't necessarily look very elegant.
+A distributed system is limited only by the software it relies upon to connect computers together.
 With the right software, a shared computing system can work on different kinds of computers running on different operating systems.
 Network connections might exist over hardwired networks, local area networks (LANs), wireless area networks (WANs) or the Internet.
-The biggest advantage a shared computing system has over traditional HPC systems is that it's easier to add more resources to a shared computing system.
+The biggest advantage distributed systems have over traditional HPC systems is that it's easier to add more resources to a shared computing system.
 Anyone with a computer capable of running the system's software can join.

 Advertisement